A man writing something down in a notebook

 Screenshot of the Paylocity platform

-Best for: Organizations looking for an integrated AP and spend management solution
+Best for: All-in-one HR, payroll, and finance platform with integrated AP and spend management solutions

 Paylocity streamlines the entire intake-to-pay process by connecting accounts payable with the same employee and vendor data that powers payroll and HR.
 Built on a unified employee record, Paylocity’s AP automation gives finance teams end-to-end visibility and control, minimizing manual invoice entry, improving approval velocity, and simplifying payments across vendors and currencies.